virteal/l8/README.md

 rediscovered.
 Things like channels in Go, actors in Erlang, reactive system in Angular, these things are interesting to explore.

 I believe l8 may help do that.
-Sure the granularity is not the same as in native implementations.
+For sure the granularity is not the same as in native implementations.
 Instead of dealing with statements or even machine code level instructions, l8 deals with much bigger "steps".
 However, regarding synchronisation, this difference of scale does not imply a difference of